 - Department of Biostatistics Scholarships and Apprenticeships:

 - Graduate Scholarship: Partial tuition scholarships are available.
 Most funding is merit-based.

 - Research Apprenticeship: Apprenticeships cover a larger portion of tuition than scholarships and include a monthly stipend.
 Most funding is merit-based.

 - Kanellakis Fellowship: This graduate fellowship is awarded to two PhD students in the Department of Computer Science (e.g. PhD in Big Data).
 Preference is given to students from Greece.

 - PhD in Big Data Funding: The Department of Computer Science offers students full funding for the nine-month academic year through fellowships, assistantships, and the like.
 This includes full tuition, health insurance, and a generous stipend.
 It also guarantees five years of financial support to students in good academic standing.
-Though teaching assistantships are occasionally available, students are largely supported on research assistantships.

 - Graduate Alumni Council Scholarship: This scholarship is open to College of Business graduate students who have maintained a cumulative 3.5 (or better) GPA.
 The candidate must have financial need and work & community service experience.

 - Kenneth R. and Janet MacLean Scholarship: This scholarship is awarded to a College of Business graduate student demonstrating superior academic performance and proven financial need.

 - MBA Scholarship: All MBA applicants are automatically considered for a merit-based scholarship when they apply.
 (Students aiming for the fall term must apply by April 30th to be eligible for preferred consideration).